-In 2022, the potential Company Matching was 35% of the annual base salary at the end of the year for both CEO and CFO, based on the calculation method described above.
-The payment of

-Company Matching for the year 2022 is subject to employment with the Company in January 2025.
+For 2023, the Company Matching is estimated to 25% of the annual base salary at the end of the year for both CEO and CFO, based on the calculation method described above.
+The payment of Company Matching for the year 2023 is subject to employment with the Company in January 2026.